 Perfect non-sticky Sabudana Khichdi Recipe with 2 secret Tips

 Growing up in Maharashtra, sabudana khichdi was made at home when mom or dad fasted.
 While I never fasted, I would eagerly look forward to the fasting days for delicious sabudana khichdi or vada.
-In my personal opinion, it does not need to be enjoyed only on fasting days but can be devoured any day and any time.
+In my personal opinion, it does not need to be enjoyed only on fasting days but can be devoured any day and at any time.

 Sabudana Khichdi